 Day 4 Tokyo: At leisure to explore.
 Perhaps visit some of the city’s world-class museums and art galleries, the electronics district of Akihabara or see the world-famous Tsukji Fish Market.
 Alternatively, venture out of Tokyo and explore the delightful seaside town of Kamakura.

 Day 5 Tokyo/Takayama: Travel by Shinkansen bullet train before changing onto the Limited Express Hida Wideview for a scenic journey through tall mountains and stunning gorges to Takayama.
 Nestled high in the Hida alpine region, this beautifully preserved old town was cut off from the rest of Japan, allowing it to develop its own unique culture.
-We recommend at stroll in Takayama's shitamachi, where the streets are lined with century-old merchants' homes and sake breweries.
-Stay overnight in a ryokan, the traditional Japanese-style inn furnished with low tables and chairs, sliding shoji doors and tatami flooring.
+We recommend a stroll in Takayama’s shitamachi, where the streets are lined with century-old merchants’ homes and sake breweries.
+Stay overnight in a ryokan, a traditional Japanese-style inn furnished with low tables and chairs, sliding shoji doors and tatami flooring.

-Day 8 Kanazawa: During today's self-guided tour we suggest you start with pristine Kenroku-en Garden, ranked as one of Japan's top three gardens.
-Adjacent is Kanzawa Castle, a designated Important National Cultural Asset.
+Day 8 Kanazawa: During today’s self-guided tour we suggest you start with pristine Kenroku-en Garden, ranked as one of Japan’s top three gardens.
+Adjacent is Kanazawa Castle, a designated Important National Cultural Asset.
 Finally, visit the old Samurai district and visit Nomura House, a restored residence of a high ranked samurai family.